🔼The name Illyricum: Summary

 This defeat delivered a tremendous blow to the empire, both in a practical sense as to morale.
 Modern historians recognize the Battle of Teutoburg Forest as one of the most decisive battles in history: Rome never conquered Germania, and the shape and destiny of Europe, and ultimately the whole of western culture, remained forever marked by this.

 At around the same time, Herod Archelaus, son and successor of Herod the Great in Judea, made such a mess of things that the Jews implored the Romans to intervene.
-When in 4 AD his father had died, a Messianic uprising had erupted and none other than general Varus was sent in to quench it.
-Three years later, this same Varus marched three legions into Germania.
+When in 4 BC his father had died, a Messianic uprising had erupted and none other than general Varus was sent in to quench it (by crucifying 2,000 Jews, among other measures).
+Thirteen years later this same Varus marched three legions into Germania.

 In 6 AD Judea was annexed as province to the empire.
 At that same time, in 6 AD, an alliance of Illyrian tribes began to revolt against Rome (the Illyrian Revolt or Bellum Batonianum).
 Their conflict culminated into a bloody war that lasted until the exact same year in which the Germanians revolted: 9 AD, when Jesus was about twelve (Luke 2:41-52).